suhaaskolli/CompAct-RAG-DocQA/README.md

 # Doc-QA + CompAct Pipeline

-A fast, modern, and robust document question-answering pipeline with optional context compaction, designed for Apple Silicon and quantized LLMs (GGUF format).
+A fast, modular, and robust document question-answering pipeline with context compaction, designed to run locally.

 ---